MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Acknowledgements

 \section{Acknowledgements}

-We thank Dan Friedman, Tianyu Gao, Eric Mitchell, Mengzhou Xia, Howard Yen for providing valuable feedback.
+We thank Henry Zhong from Rice University for pointing out an evaluation issue with the {\dscf} dataset, which we have fixed in the current version.
+We thank Dan Friedman, Tianyu Gao, Eric Mitchell, Mengzhou Xia, Howard Yen, Jiayi Geng for providing valuable feedback.
 This research is partially supported by an NSF CAREER award (IIS-2239290), a Sloan Research Fellowship, and Microsoft Azure credits through the ``Accelerate Foundation Models Academic Research'' Initiative.
-ZZ is supported by a JP Morgan Ph.D. fellowship.
+ZZ is supported by a JP Morgan Ph.D.
+Fellowship.
+CM is a CIFAR Fellow.